Catalogue of Flat-Band Stoichiometric Materials: Database of Flat Bands Materials

-We have developed an algorithm (detailed in Appendix~\ref{app:bipartite}) to search for bipartite lattices from the structural parameters of each ICSD entry.
-To adapt it to high-throughput analysis, we have made the following simplifying assumptions.
-For each crystal structure in the \webflatband, we solely rely on the geometric distance between two atoms to infer the amplitude of kinetic hopping between them.
-Small hopping terms are neglected based on a tunable cutoff; we identify if a \crystal~material has a bipartite sublattice; we further identify if the bipartite sublattice has a different number of atoms in its $L$ and $\tilde{L}$ further sublattices.
+A bipartite lattice with chiral symmetry is formed by two sublattices $L$ and $\tilde{L}$ with the kinetic hopping \emph{only} between $L$ and $\tilde{L}$.
+As proposed in Ref.~\cite{S-matrix} and briefly introduced in the Methods section and \sirefappsmatrix, a general method, namely the $S$-matrix method, can be used to explain the origin of flat bands in crystalline materials whose lattice contains a bipartite or split sublattice.
+We have developed an algorithm (detailed in \sirefappbipartite) to search for bipartite lattices from the structural parameters of each ICSD entry with the following necessary simplifying assumptions for a high-throughput analysis.
+For each crystal structure in the \webflatbandacronym, we solely rely on the geometric distance between two atoms to infer the amplitude of kinetic hopping between them.
+By ignoring the small hopping terms based on a tunable cutoff, we identify if a \crystal~material has a bipartite sublattice with a different number of atoms in its $L$ and $\tilde{L}$ sublattices.
 In the algorithm, a special case of bipartite sublattice, namely the split sublattice which has been proposed to host FTBs~\cite{ma2020}, is also detected and tagged.